teach-afp/www/input/lecture6.md

 * We model environments as mappings from variables names to values, i.e., think it a mapping as an element of type `[(Name, Value)]` or `Name -> Maybe Value`.

-  We use mappings from the module `Data.Map`
+  We use mappings from the module `Data.Map`:

   ```haskell
   type Env = Map Name Value